-Sufganiyot is a traditional Israeli Hanukka jelly-filled doughnuts that are made with a pillowy soft dough, fried and stuffed with strawberry jelly, and topped with plenty of powder sugar.
+Sufganiyot is a Hanukkah jelly-filled doughnut that is made with soft dough, stuffed with strawberry jelly, and topped with powdered sugar.

-Sufganiyot are usually filled with jelly, but in Israel, during Channukah, there are many twists for the classic sufganiyot.
-It is popular to see sufganiyot that are filled with Nutella, dulce de Leche, vanilla cream, chocolate crunch, and much more!
+They are usually filled with jelly, but in Israel, during Channukah, there are many twists to the classic recipe.
+It is popular to see these filled with Nutella, Dulce de Leche, vanilla cream, chocolate crunch, and much more!

 Flour– we use all-purpose flour for this recipe.
 Bread flour will work great as well for this recipe.